 Leadership Overview

-Norwich University has 7 executives leading key functions including strategy, finance, information technology, and specialized groups.
+Norwich University has 6 executives leading key functions including strategy, financial management, information technology, operational oversight, academic leadership, and electronic warfare research.

 Leadership Roles at Norwich University